AstroMined/debtonator/docs/adr/backend/024-feature-flags.md

 2. **No Impact on In-Progress Operations**: Operations that have already passed feature checks will complete
 3. **Observability**: Flag change events will be logged and can trigger notifications
 4. **Caching Strategy**:
-   - Flag values are cached in memory for performance
+   - Flag values and requirements are cached in memory for performance
    - Cache has a short TTL (e.g., 30 seconds) to balance performance and freshness
    - Explicit cache invalidation on flag changes